VentCool Summit Series Whole House Fans

 Summit series fans feature a highly efficient Electronically Commutated Motor (ECM) motors that operates at an optimally low cfm/watt draw consuming up to 90% less energy than traditional air conditioning.
 Summit models also feature an exclusive AirLoc Gravity Damper, a precise sealing system component designed for a secure precise seal to isolate the attic from the living space when operation for whole house fan is not desired.
 There are three Summit series house fans to meet any need.

 Summit series whole house fans are rated and tested to Home Ventilation Institute Standard HVI-916 and can be used to comply with 2016 Title 24 Part 6.
 These house fans are also eligible for the Home Energy Renovation Opportunity (HERO) financing program.
+The HERO Program is an energy efficient financing program.

 What is the difference between a whole house fan vs attic fan?
 Attic fans help prevent the transfer of heat from a hot attic to the living space below.
 An attic fan is installed in the attic and blows hot air from the attic out through a roof-level vent.
 Using an attic fan can reduce the temperature in the attic by up to 50 degrees and reduce the temperature by as much as 10 degrees in the living space below the attic.